 suggests that treatment is cost-effective for patients with nasal allergies alone or nasal allergies and asthma.
 How do you quantify your quality of life anyway?
 Is there a price tag you can place on seeing your doctor less, breathing better, using less medications, getting better sleep or feeling more energetic generally?

 How to treat allergies?

-Ventilated homes with low humidity improved the lung functions of patients with asthma.
-So please no humidifier.
+Ventilated homes with low humidity can improve the lung functions of patients with asthma.
+So please, no humidifiers.
 Perhaps consider a dehumidifying aircon instead.

 The study from suggested the following ways to build tolerance to allergies: